Centering

 $$ \phi^{-}(x)= \begin{cases} \phi(x) \text{ if } x\le 0 \\ \frac{1}{2} \text{ else} \end{cases} $$

 and $\phi(x)$ is the cumulative distribution function of $X$.
-So, we have the density function condition on turning right:
+So, we have the density function conditioned on turning right:

 $$ f_Y(y|\text{Right Turn}) = p * \left(\phi^{-}(y+z_0)-\phi^{-}(y)\right)\\ =\begin{cases} \phi(y+z_0) - \phi(y) \text{, } y\le -z_0 \\ \frac{1}{2} - \phi(y) \text{, } -z_0 < y \le 0\\ 0 \text{, else.} \end{cases} $$